MarkoJauregui/antipanicattack/README.md

 10. Inside the `artifacts/contracts/AntiPanicAttackNFT.sol` folder, you should see a `AntiPanicAttack.json` file.Copy that file and paste in `AntiPanicAttack.json` replacing the existing code.
 That makes sure it grabs all the data from your deployment and not the existing one made by me.

 11. Run `npm start` and you should see the working dapp on your `localhost:3000`!

+12. You can search for your contract address on Etherscan.
+Connect the wallet that deployed the contract on the `Write Contract` section.
+You should set the ipfs url on the `setBaseTokenUri` function, and also set the `isPublicMintEnabled` to `true`.
+The NFT collection is ready to be minted!